Joy has many health benefits, like reducing stress, which can help when HSPs feel overstimulated.

 Joy is a feeling of pleasure that’s fundamental to a fulfilling life.
 According to designer Ingrid Fetell Lee, joy is measurable and visceral, the “little moments that make us feel more alive.”
 And those flashes of time contribute to overall happiness.
 Joy also has many health benefits, from reducing stress to boosting the immune system.

-Highly sensitive people (HSPs) often seek joy in different ways than non-sensitive types.
+Highly sensitive people (HSPs) often seek joy in different ways than less-sensitive types.
 Perhaps because HSPs are often so overstimulated, they need ways to stay centered and calm.

 Here are some things that bring joy to my life as a highly sensitive person.
 Perhaps you’ll relate or get some new ideas for yourself!